CSIT285L

 • Based on your analysis, make the decision(s) regarding how to best address the situation.

-YOU are responsible for uploading your files correctly.
+YOU are responsible for uploading your editor doc link correctly.
 If you make a mistake and contact me within a reasonable amount of time (at least 48 hours before the deadline), I can manually clear attempts so you may try again.
 Leaving corrupted, blank, incorrectly formatted, or incorrect files submitted and only addressing it when you receive a 0 for the grade or when the due date passes will not grant you the same (or any) leniency.

 Note that final papers should be between 3-10 pages.
 Most papers that earn A/B scores have at least 5 pages.